adibrisan/property_viewer_task/README.md

-Welcome to altametrics app code challenge!
+Welcome to Property viewer app code challenge!
 This challenge was done by Alexandru-Adrian Brisan.

 To install the app dependencies run npm install